Naveen Jindal School of Management

 Secondary Required Core Courses: minimum of 9 semester credit hours

-Remaining requirements beyond the core consist of research courses, electives, independent study, and seminars as approved by the program committee appointed to guide and evaluate each student.
-After completion of the coursework to achieve doctoral proficiency, the student will sit for a written qualifying exam which must be passed before formal admission to candidacy for the doctorate.
+Remaining requirements beyond the core consist of research courses, electives, independent study and seminars as approved by the program committee appointed to guide and evaluate each student.
+After completion of the coursework to achieve doctoral proficiency and passing the preliminary exam, the student will take a written qualifying (comprehensive in nature) exam which must be passed before formal admission to candidacy for the doctorate.
 The student must also orally defend the dissertation proposal before starting the dissertation.
 Written examination in the area of specialization may also be required.

 Information Systems Concentration